Obtaining a liquor license in Texas requires businesses to consider several factors.

 Renewing a liquor license in Texas

 Your license or permit will expire two years after it is issued.
 You will need to renew your license if you want to keep alcohol on your menu and remain in compliance with the Texas Alcoholic Beverage Code.
 You’ll be notified by the Texas Alcoholic Beverage Commission before your license expires and renew through AIMS.
 With the exception of the Mixed Beverage Permit and Mixed Beverage with FB Required Permit, the two-year renewal fees are the same as the initial fees.
 The fee for the Mixed Beverage permit is halved, and you’ll pay just $2,650 when it’s time to renew.
+Learn more about the TABC license renewal process.

 Maintaining Your Liquor License